AI strategy sprint

 • Use-case backlog with value vs. feasibility scoring

-• Delivery operating model with roles and cadence
+• Delivery model with roles and cadence

 • Investment and operating cost outlook

-• Risk, compliance, and change plans documented
+• Risk, compliance, and adoption plan documented

 Executive enablement